 In October 2021, Admiral Karl Schultz, Commandant of the U.S. Coast Guard, gave an Olmsted Lecture focused on the geostrategic importance of maritime governance.
 His remarks described the many missions the Coast Guard undertakes to enforce maritime law, secure commercial and strategic access, and protect the maritime environment in every part of the globe from the Arctic to the Caribbean and beyond.
 His lecture was notable in that it followed immediately upon the selection of the first Olmsted Scholar from the Coast Guard designated to study above the Arctic Circle in Tromsø, Norway.

-The eighth Olmsted Lecture was presented in October 2022 by General James McConville, Chief of Staff of the U.S. Army.
-In his presentation, General McConville outlined the ways the U.S. Army is adapting to defend American interests given the demands of the current and future global security environment.
-The many transformation initiatives he described will posture the Army to gain and maintain critical capability advantages over America’s enemies.
-General McConville also discussed some of the many lessons the Army had already learned from the Russia-Ukraine war that began in February of 2022.
-In addition, General McConville’s presentation offered the Olmsted Foundation the opportunity to highlight the vital contributions made by Olmsted Scholars from all Services who studied in Ukraine, Russia, or other locations throughout Eastern Europe.
-Many other Scholars subsequently served in command, staff or diplomatic positions that were critical to the achievement of U.S. policy objectives in both the military and diplomatic spheres.
-This lecture highlighted in the clearest possible terms the value proposition Olmsted Scholars offer their Services and the many ways in which Scholars are strategic assets to the Joint Force.
+The eighth Olmsted Lecture was presented in October 2022 by General James McConville, Chief of Staff of the U.S. Army, who discussed lessons the Army has learned from the Russia-Ukraine war.
+His presentation also offered the Foundation the opportunity to showcase the vital contributions made by Olmsted Scholars from all Services who studied in Ukraine, Russia, or other locations throughout Eastern Europe.
+This lecture highlighted in the clearest of terms the value proposition offered by the Olmsted Scholar Program to the Services and the many ways Scholars are strategic assets to the Joint Force.

 Are you an Olmsted Scholar with a proposal for a featured speaker at a future Olmsted Lecture Series event?
 If so, please contact the Olmsted Foundation at scholars@olmstedfoundation.org.